5 purposes of academic writing

 Magda

-I am an editor, indexer and a lifelong lover of literature with a PhD in literary history.
-I am an Intermediate Member of the Chartered Institute of Editing and Proofreading (CIEP), a student member of the Society of Indexers and a vetted partner of the Alliance of Independent Authors (ALLi).
+I am an experienced editor and indexer with a PhD in literary history.
+I index and edit non-fiction, academic and business texts.
+I am a Professional Member of the Chartered Institute of Editing and Proofreading, a student member of the Society of Indexers and a vetted partner of the Alliance of Independent Authors.